wmaynard/mail-service/README.md

 # Future Updates
 - The current `Attachment` model is basic.
 Any required specifications for this model can be filled out when needed.
+- Claiming a message does not do anything to a player wallet.
+This needs to be implemented based on the response values.
 - If admins wish to be able to fetch expired `global messages`, it is possible to implement an optional parameter to do so.

 # Troubleshooting